edwinsyarief/mipix/docs/introduction.md

 ## Terminology

 You may skip this section, it's only a clarification for some people that get confused about some terms:
-- Logical vs high resolution: when talking about "logical" or "low resolution" spaces, coordinates or canvases, we refer to pure pixel units, where pixel art maps 1-to-1 to our canvas, space or coordinates.
+- *Logical vs high resolution*: when talking about "logical" or "low resolution" spaces, coordinates or canvases, we refer to pure pixel units, where pixel art maps 1-to-1 to our canvas, space or coordinates.
 In other words: 1 unit of our canvas, space or coordinates match 1 pixel of our art.
 "High resolution" or "screen" spaces, coordinates and canvases, instead, have an arbitrary size and will require scaling or projections.
-- Filters: filters in the context of graphics often refer to shader effects like vignetting, lens, color transformations and others.
+- *Filters*: filters in the context of graphics often refer to shader effects like vignetting, lens, color transformations and others.
 In the context of mipix, though, the documentation always uses the word to refer to *scaling filters* instead, which are all about performing color interpolations for projections.
-These are completely different things, but it's easy to mix up the two due to the same word being used.
+These are completely different things, but it's easy to mix them up due to the same word being used.

 ## Empty game and `mipix.SetResolution()`